ncatlab/nlab-content/pages/15618.md

-**Solomon Feferman** (1928- ) is an American logician and Set theorist with important contributions to recursion theory.
+**Solomon Feferman** (born 1928) is an American logician and set theorist with important contributions to recursion theory.

 A former student of [[Alfred Tarski]] he has also coauthored a biography of Tarski.